• Water & Wastewater, General

 - Sub-aquatic vegetation

 Satelytics has assisted across the globe with water quality projects.

 “Prior to your analysis we were restricted to photo-points on the ground.
 Your results allowed us a lake-wide perspective.
-Your analysis contributed to our assessment and communications that the water quality of Lake Britton was improved by our deep-water release.” - Edward Cheslak, Senior Consulting Scientist at PG&E
+Your analysis contributed to our assessment and communications that the water quality of Lake Britton was improved by our deep-water release.” - Edward Cheslak, Senior Consulting Scientist at a major western power utility company

 “Satelytics invaluable analysis of satellite imagery helps us ensure that we are confident in the results.
 It’s a huge cost savings in comparison to field testing or comparable modelling.” - Robin Richards, Principal at Ramboll

 Use Satelytics and keep your water pure . . .
 Like Bad Medicine Lake!
 Have a wonderful and safe Labor Day weekend with friends and family.

 Satelytics Inc., www.satelytics.com is a cloud-based geospatial analytics software suite.
 Multi or hyper-spectral imagery is gathered from satellites, UAV, planes, and fixed cameras, and processed to provide both alerts and qualitative results for our customers.
 Data can be gathered on up to a daily basis and results sent to customers in hours.
 This includes the specific problem, location, magnitude, and even qualitative information, which minimize cost, impact, and operational disruption for our clients.

 Toledo, OH – September 4, 2020.
 For more information, contact David Dunham, email@example.com, (o) (419) 728 0060 extension #101, (c) (701) 213 0294.